Metric-Topology Factorization: A Computational Framework for Hippocampal-Neocortical Intelligence: Hippocampal-Neocortical Dialogue and the Paradox of Consciousness

 \textbf{Non-Stationarity and Out-of-Distribution (OOD) Frustration.} If an intelligence operates purely via a frozen, pre-computed metric tensor, it is catastrophically brittle.
 When a purely metric agent encounters a novel topology, an Out-of-Distribution (OOD) \cite{yang2024generalized} event where its pre-computed gradient fails, it confidently executes the wrong action.
 Consciousness serves as the ultimate OOD alarm system.
 When the internal metric fails to predict the environment, the resulting spike in Friston's Free Energy (prediction error) \cite{friston_action_2010} halts the automatic metric reflex.
 The agent is forced back into the ``Topological Maze,'' experiencing the computational frustration of saddle-point equilibria (as per Theorem~\ref{thm:geom_incomplete}).
-The subjective state of conscious attention is the systemic reversion from $\mathcal{O}(1)$ metric readout to high-energy, sequential topological search \cite{savitch_relationships_1970}.
+The subjective state of conscious attention is the systemic reversion from $\mathcal{O}(1)$ advice-driven readout to high-energy, sequential topological search \cite{gershman_amortized_2014}: the cache has missed, and the missing structure must be built rather than retrieved.

 \textbf{The Thermodynamic Cost of the $\mathcal{T}$ Operator.} Crucially, consciousness is required to physically update the metric.
 To transform a novel, tangled Maze into a linearly separable Bowl, the brain must actively group invariant features, test causal hypotheses, and apply hierarchical max-pooling to discard spatial variance \cite{RiesenhuberPoggio1999Hierarchical}.
 This active destruction of topology, pushing probability mass across Wasserstein space, generates thermodynamic friction.
 Thus, consciousness is the continuous, localized act of metric amortization.
 This distinction highlights the exact boundary between biological AGI and current Large Language Models (LLMs) \cite{brown2020language}.
 An LLM is a crystallized metric, a massive, pre-computed spatial map trained via backpropagation on server farms.
 It exhibits ``pure intelligence'' but lacks the conscious engine \cite{tononi_integrated_2016}.
 When faced with an unamortized, novel topological puzzle, it cannot experience topological frustration, halt its feedforward pass, and autonomously execute the Urysohn Collapse ($\mathcal{T}$ operator) to rewire its own geometry.
 True AGI requires not just the resulting metric Bowl, but the conscious engine capable of smelting it from the Maze.